Share this Article

-If you’re moving into a rental in NYC, there are some recent changes in the rent laws that you should know about—changes that are intended to help you get your security deposit back quicker—and with any repair costs accounted for.
+If you’re moving into a rental in NYC, there were some changes to the rent laws that you should know about—changes that are intended to help you get your security deposit back quicker—and with any repair costs accounted for.

 The rules have also changed on how to go about getting that security back when you move out.
-Landlords now need to provide walk-throughs at the beginning and end of a tenancy, if you request it, itemize any damage and pay you your money back, less any repair costs, within 14 days of the tenancy ending.
+Landlords now need to provide walk-throughs at the beginning and end of a tenancy, if you request it, as well as itemize any damage and pay you your money back, minus any repair costs, within 14 days of you vacating the apartment.

-The changes have landlords claiming it will be harder for anyone without stellar credit to find an apartment.
-In the past, landlords would ask for more than a month’s rent as security and sometimes several months of rent in advance, in order to mitigate the risk of taking on a tenant with poor credit.
+Landlords claiming these changes make it be harder for anyone without stellar credit to find an apartment.
+In the past, landlords could ask for more than a month’s rent as security and sometimes several months of rent in advance, in order to mitigate the risk of taking on a tenant with poor credit.
 They also say 14 days doesn’t give them enough time to assess and price out damage or close the escrow account where the security is held.

 While landlords may be unhappy about these new requirements, New York City renters are better protected when it comes to getting the security deposit back.